joshkillinger/graphics/hw8/README.txt

 CPSC 5239
 Homework 8

 I started by creating a quad object and applying a normal map to it.
+I simplified this task by requiring that the quad be axis aligned with the normal (0,1,0) and tangent (1,0,0).

 I found a sample normal map (hexes) here: https://www.filterforge.com/filters/6624-normal.jpg Perlin noise class is based on http://www.flipcode.com/archives/Perlin_Noise_Class.shtml